 Note: If you receive payment associated with the Early Notice Incentive (Article 20 and Appendix X) subsequent to your effective date of retirement with STRS, this payment may count toward your STRS earnings limitation for that year.
 You may wish to adjust your Article 19 plan accordingly to avoid a STRS penalty.

 Faculty are advised that effective January 1, 2013, STRS/PERS may prohibit employment, enforce certain restrictions, or reduce the retirement benefit during the first 180 calendar days following the effective date of becoming a retiree annuitant under either program.
-Faculty who choose to accept an assignment within 180 calendar days following effective date of retiree annuitant status shall do so at his/her own risk.
+Faculty who choose to accept an assignment within 180 calendar days following effective date of retiree annuitant status shall do so at their own risk.
 Such acceptance shall not be cause for the District to alter or adjust the start date or terms of any assignment.

 IMPORTANT INFORMATION